john-science/john-science.github.io/_posts/2017-01-09-eww-javascript-part-1.md

 x = value;         // anywhere
 {% endhighlight %}

 The first option seems fair.
 Most languages force variables defined in the global scope to be global.
 Fine.
 And the second option is just a DOM-specific variation on the first.
 Again, fine.
 The third option is evil though.
 If you forget to declare a variable, it will automatically get upgraded to global.
-This *must* have been a feature added to help beginners, but it definitely causing more problems than it solves.
+This *must* have been a feature added to help beginners, but it definitely causes more problems than it solves.

 People have designed all kinds of patterns and frameworks to help each other get around JavaScript's global-centric design.
 I usually rely on closure: